rjduran/cm-code/rpi/README.md

 At this point you have node and npm installed.
 Possible next steps, install git, install npm modules, hook up hardware peripherals, etc. The sky is the limit.

 ### How to Uninstall Node.js

+The purpose of this is to completely remove node from the device.
+This would be needed if you no longer want to have node on your system.

 Remove all these files from the system.
 To locate the node executable on the system type `which node`.
 It will likely return the location `/usr/local/bin`.